 In addition to data transfer protocols, Microsoft also has client applications for transferring data to remote desktops.
 The most popular Microsoft RDP clients are for Windows, macOS, Android, and iOS.

 However, it’s impossible for Microsoft to implement every function that their users may want in their products.
-Fortunately, there’s a sufficient number of custom RDP solutions for different platforms that eliminate the need to look for an alternative remote desktop client.
+Fortunately, there’s a sufficient number of custom RDP solutions for different platforms that eliminate the need to look for an alternative RDP client.

 The experts at our company provide a wide range of solutions and enhancements for Microsoft RDP clients.